PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 It's also vital that the name you provide be fully qualified.
 That is, it should include your Swift module name, the name of any interstitial nesting constructs such as struct or enum, and then the function name itself.
 These should all be separated by "." periods.
 For example you can see the static file handler is given as "PerfectHTTPServer.HTTPHandler.staticFiles".
 It resides in the module "PerfectHTTPServer", in an extension of the struct "HTTPHandler" and is named "staticFiles".

+Note that if you are creating a configuration directly in Swift code as a dictionary then you do not have to quote the function names that you provide. the value for the "handler" (and subsequently the "filters" described later in this chapter) can be given as direct function references.

 An example request handler generator which could be used in a server configuration follows.